nikhilraojl/op/README.md

 #### Basic

-Just run `op` command and a list UI shows up, navigate using arrow keys and select a project with `enter` to open it with neovim.
+Just run `op` command and an UI shows up, navigate using arrow keys and select a project with `enter` to open it with neovim.
 Use `escape` to exit the UI\
 ![](./media/op_nvim.png)